 Can you eat pizza on a plant-based diet?

 Since doing my first 21-day plant-based cleanse, I know my body feels best when I just eat plants.
-Our kids will always cheese a traditional NY style cheese pizza from our local pizza shop, Padula’s.
+Our kids will always choose a traditional NY style cheese pizza from our local pizza shop, Padula’s.
 Yet I know how I’m gonna feel when I eat that so I’ve started making my own personal-size pizza for my husband and me to enjoy too.
 Now, I can enjoy one of my favorite meals without feeling bloated and icky.
 Ya feel me?!